-1. Financial contribution towards off-site improvement works at the Halifax Road/East Street (Cavalry Arms) junction (figure dependent on number of dwellings to be agreed under 'layout' at reserved matters)
+- 1. Education contribution - 2.
+Affordable housing (20% of the total number of units on the site) - 3.
+Public Open Space - 4.
+Financial contribution towards off-site improvement works at the Halifax Road/East Street (Cavalry Arms) junction (figure dependent on number of dwellings to be agreed under 'layout' at reserved matters)